Golden Key International Honour Society: History

 Golden Key National Honour Society was founded by James W. Lewis at Georgia State University in Atlanta, Georgia in 1977.
-The original intent of the society was to create a new academic honor organization that was the equal of longstanding honor societies such as Phi Beta Kappa, but which did not carry the same perceived elitism of older institutions, operating more strictly on merit standards (by accepting students in the top 15% of their college classes, and permitting part-time and transfer students who excelled academically).
-The society expanded over the course of the 1980s on a minimal budget, increasing the number of schools at which it had chapters and membership at those chapters.
+The original intent of the society was to create a new academic honor organization that was the equal of longstanding honor societies such as Phi Beta Kappa, but which did not carry the same perceived elitism of older institutions, operating more strictly on merit standards (by accepting students in the top fifteen percent of their college classes and permitting part-time and transfer students who excelled academically).

+The society expanded throughout the 1980s on a minimal budget, increasing the number of schools at which it had chapters and membership at those chapters.
 Lewis moved the institution's headquarters to a former Church of Christ Scientist building in the Druid Hills area of Atlanta in 1984.
 In the late 1980s, the society began attracting corporate sponsorships, providing data about its students to its sponsors, and holding large sponsored networking events, arguing that the strategy increased students' competitiveness in the job market.

-It expanded to Australia in the mid-1990s, and in 2000 changed its name to Golden Key International Honour Society in order "to reflect [its] international presence".
+Golden Key became an international society when it expanded to the University of Queensland in Brisbane, Australia in 1993.
+It changed its name to Golden Key International Honour Society in 2000 in order "to reflect [its] international presence".

-Lewis, who by the late 1990s was making more than $300,000 as chairman of the organization, stepped down in January 2000 after being pressured by his board, and was replaced by Carl Patton.
-Patton resigned in 2002 after a round of negative press coverage about the society.
+Lewis, who by the late 1990s was making more than $300,000 as chairman of the organization, stepped down in January 2000 after being pressured by his board.
+He was replaced by Carl Patton who resigned in 2002 after a round of negative press coverage about the society.
 By 2002, the society was "one of the largest collegiate honor societies in the world", with an annual budget of US$10.9 million and over 120,000 inductees annually.

-Countries

-Golden Key has started chapters in the following countries:
+Golden Key sought and was denied acceptance to the Association of College Honor Societies (ACHS) in 1984 and 1997.
+Golden Key was accepted by the ACHS in 2005.
+In 2012, the society had 393 active chapters, 82,415 active members, and 2,106,099 total initiates.
+Golden Key resigned from the Association of College Honor Societies in December 2013 after what the ACHS indicated was "a series of on-going discussions and correspondence."

+Golden Key's main office is in Dunwoody, Georgia, with regional offices in Sydney, Australia, and Pretoria, South Africa.
+It manages approximately 400 campus chapters worldwide.
+The organization operates as a non-profit under section 501(c)(3) of the U.S. Internal Revenue Code.